streamcorpus/streamcorpus-filter/TASKS.md

 Phase 5b: handle case insensitivity

- - case: "John Smith" might need to be matched as "JOHN SMiTH"
+ - "John Smith" might need to be matched as "JOHN SMiTH" or "John smith"

 Phase 5c: handle more general character classes